ImpossiblePlan/app-docs/privacy-policy.md

 - Camera (used for real-time mirror, selfie, and magnifier functions)
 - Local storage (used for basic application functions)
-- Photo library (only used to save photos you take) All features run locally on your device.
+- Photo library (only used to save photos you take)
+- Push Notifications (to remind you to drink water)
+- Background Task Scheduler (to refresh reminders and notifications) All features run locally on your device.
 If you enable iCloud, synchronized data will be encrypted and stored in your iCloud account.
 We do not collect, store, or transmit any user data to our own servers.

 ### How Information Is Used